-Cleaning practices must manage the presence of harmful microbes (like Listeria monocytogenes) in processing areas, to prevent the contamination of ready-to-eat (RTE) food - see Cleaning.
+Cleaning practices must manage the presence in processing areas, and the likely contamination of ready-to-eat (RTE) food, by harmful microbes such as Listeria monocytogenes - see Cleaning.
 Cleaning practices must also be followed to make sure allergen free foods do not become contaminated with small amounts of allergens.